 How Five Hundred People are putting Free Solar on Brighton’s Schools

 For schools like Woodingdean Primary School, that means an annual saving of more than £1000 on their electricity bill.
-2 miles from Brighton and where 240 panels were installed last month, the school has already saved 30 tonnes of carbon – the equivalent of planting x trees.
+Two miles from Brighton and where 240 panels were installed last month, the school has already saved 30 tonnes of carbon – the equivalent of planting approximately 30 trees.

-Esme Brown joined when she heard about the schools project.
-She said: “there is so much roofspace on Brighton’s buildings.
+Esme Brown joined when she heard about the schools project said: “there is so much roofspace on Brighton’s buildings.
 It seems crazy there’s so little solar there.
 So when I heard about the schools project, I joined.
 I’ve only invested £1000, but it’s something.”

 The money is then used to install solar panels on Brighton schools.
 Schools pay a discounted rate for their electricity, and at the end of the project lifetime the solar system is donated to the school.